Parenting Series

 DESCRIPTION: a layered plexiglass installation that reflects the humor, chaos, and tenderness of parenting while celebrating the imperfections of creative exploration.
 Inspired by my experiences as a parent and artist, this piece is a collaboration with my two young children, capturing the unfiltered joy and frustrations of our daily life.

-MATERIAL: three 6mm layers of acrylic one with LED neon sign, stand offs
+MATERIALS: three 6mm layers of acrylic one with LED neon sign, standoffs

 Coordinates of Belonging